My journey

 Aspiration

-As a shy teen and young adult, I wanted to be that wise, kind and brave person.
+As a shy teen and early adult, I wanted to influence people to be and become their true selves in healthy relationships.
+And for them to influence others in being genuinely kind.
 I studied the humanities, health sciences, theology, counseling, meaning and purpose.

 I became a therapist, a wife, a mother to four miraculous human beings.
 First on board for new programs and ventures, I loved the idealism and enthusiasm.
-I nervously tried to speak and influence for the good of everyone.
+I tried to discover and influence the good in everyone.

 It all sounds wonderful, except that I defined good as “right” - and I was afraid of mistakes (to me, that meant shame, judgment, and rejection).